Biometric Time Clocks: 5 Ways to Make Your Timekeeping Efficient, Accurate

 Should You Make the Switch?

-If it doesn’t put you at risk of noncompliance, biometrics can save your business a lot of time and money.
-Biometric time clocks can decrease time theft, save HR and payroll departments time and ensure the most accurate data.
+If it doesn’t put you at risk of noncompliance, biometrics can decrease time theft, save HR and payroll departments’ time and ensure the most accurate data.

-Just be sure that you have a top-notch, secure system that safely manages your data.
+It’s important to have a top-notch, secure system that safely manages your data.
 Biometric data is something that can’t be changed if compromised, so keep the safety of your employees in mind when you’re shopping for a new system.
+You’ll want to ask a potential vendor partner about multi-factor authentication and/or encryption protocols to avoid compromising sensitive employee information.

 Free Training & Resources